Santoshkasam/LiDAR-obstacle-detection/README.md

 ## Lidar
 Lidar is an active sensor that emits laser beams and receives them upon reflection.
 The distance of the obstructing surface is computed using the Time of Flight and speed of the corresponding beam.
 Each such beam, upon 360 degrees rotation of the Lidar scanner, provides the distances of the obstacles present in the contemporary environment.
 In addition, the intensities of the reflected beams are recorded.
 This process is called environment perception, which is the first step in the motion planning of an autonomous robot.

-The point cloud used in this project is obtained from a Velodyne VLP-64 Lidar.
-64 stands for the number of laser emitters in the emitter array.
+The point cloud used in this project is obtained using a Velodyne VLP-64 Lidar, where 64 stands for the number of laser emitters in the emitter array.
 One scan of this sensor generates 256,000 points.

 ### Point Cloud
 The projection of lidar reflections onto a vector space, after a 360degree scan, results in a point cloud that looks as follows: